 3. Insisting on consultation fees will deprive you of cases.

 Many attorneys (my self included) offer free telephone consultations.
 On an almost daily basis, clients call wanting to schedule an appointment, offering to pay for the meeting, and I have to twist their arm to avail themselves of the free telephone consultation.
 If a potential client calls wanting to discuss a matter with you, and you insist that they come in and pay to meet with you, even if they do schedule an appointment, you can bet they will keep calling other attorneys.
-If another attorney (like me) agrees to talk to them for free, that attorney might discover a potentially valuable case, and sign up the client.
+I’ve told the story here before of the client who called my office and made an appointment to meet with me in about two hours.
+As soon as we hung up, he called and again launched into his story, thinking he was talking to a different law firm.
+When I asked him why he was still calling attorneys when we had an appointment in just two hours, he said he was hoping to find someone who could meet with him sooner.
+If you insist on meeting with a potential client, and another attorney (like me) agrees to talk to them for free, that attorney might discover a potentially valuable case, and sign up the client.
 You must decide if the money you can make from consultation fees is sufficient to offset all the money you will lose from the cases you did not get.

 If the situation requires a consultation, as with a case where you need to review documents in order to reach a conclusion, then charging for a consultation is entirely appropriate.